clauzond/Message-to-Emoji/README.md

 # Message to Emoji 🥵
 Converts your message into emojis from Discord.
+Click [here](https://thecsmine.github.io/Message-to-Emoji/) for an awesome experience.

 ## Why ❔
 Why not ?
 HUH ⁉